Beni-V/text2sql/README.md

 1. **Schema Context**: Database schema is retrieved from SQL Server and cached
 2. **Schema Ingestion**: Schema is processed into documents and stored in a vector database
-3. **User Input**: User enters a natural language question via the Streamlit UI
+3. **User Input**: User enters a natural language queries via the Streamlit UI
 4. **RAG Processing**: If RAG mode is enabled, only relevant schema parts are retrieved based on the query
-5. **LLM Processing**: Question and schema are sent to OpenAI API via a crafted prompt
+5. **LLM Processing**: Natural language queries and schema are sent to OpenAI API via a crafted prompt
 6. **SQL Generation**: LLM generates an SQL query based on the natural language
 7. **Query Execution**: Generated SQL is executed against the database
 8. **Error Handling**: If execution fails, query is refined with more schema context and retried (up to 3 times)